phrq727/Taiko-FullAlt-Tracker/README.md

 1 2 3 4 (left cut, left dong, right dong, right cut)

 Since osu!standard only uses two buttons, bind the game keys to the "red" buttons:
-- left dong
+- left don
-- right dong
+- right don

 And assign the cuts (left and right) to any other keys that aren't used during gameplay.